jballas/120-work/final-project/readme.md

 date: 11-23-18

 **Summary:** I focused on making the enemy movement today.
 I want it to target the player, and I modified code from Dan Shiffman's Steering Behaviors.
-In his tutorial he discusses how the steering behavior, in this case a `seek` behavior is defined by the simple equation of steering = desired velocity - current velocity (3).
-I used the code in my Enemy.js file and now the object zips across the screen toward a stationary x,y position.
+In his tutorial he discusses how the steering behavior, in this case a `seek()` function is defined by the simple equation of steering = desired velocity - current velocity (3).
+I used this in my Enemy.js file and now the object zips across the screen toward a stationary x,y position.
 Now the trick will be to get it to target a constantly moving position.
 I think I just need to put the current X,Y posistions into an array and then have the enemy target those numbers.

 And I just discovered another problem.
 My goal function is not working.
-Somehow I deactivated that code so it doesn't recognize when the "player" reaches the goal.
+Somehow I deactivated that code so it doesn't recognize when the player reaches the goal.

 Todo: